millad7/KASARM/README.md

 # Breaking KASLR on Mobile Devices without Any Use of Cache Memory

-This repository demonstrats the implementations of our paper "Breaking KASLR on Mobile Devices without Any Use of Cache Memory".
+This repository (Implementation.zip) demonstrats the implementations of our paper "Breaking KASLR on Mobile Devices without Any Use of Cache Memory".
 Our paper consists of two contributions.
 The first contribution is to break KASLR on ARM-based mobile devices and Intel CPUs.
 The second contribution is to find virtual address ranges on modern CPUs.

 ## Demos